qwerthjkl45/master-thesis/DPED/README.md

-# need ot download imagenet-vgg-verydeep-19.mat to vgg_pretrained/
+need to download imagenet-vgg-verydeep-19.mat to vgg_pretrained/

 train model:
 1. run run.sh: to start training the model with Unet architecture generator